 Capital Trails Coalition: A National Role Model in the Nation’s Capital

-The Capital Trails Coalition, led by the Washington Area Bicyclist Association, RTC and the National Park Service, envisions 686 miles of interconnected multiuse trails that will encircle D.C. in a bike/ped beltway and extend outward into Maryland and Virginia.
-Approximately 285 miles worth of planned trail projects will enhance an existing pool of 400 miles of trails, ensuring equitable access to trails throughout the region.
+The Capital Trails Coalition, led by the Washington Area Bicyclist Association, RTC and the National Park Service, envisions 800 miles of interconnected multiuse trails that will encircle D.C. in a bike/ped beltway and extend outward into Maryland and Virginia.
+Approximately 386 miles worth of planned trail projects will enhance 456 miles of existing trails, ensuring equitable access to trails throughout the region.

 The aim is to provide effective transportation connections and a healthy, environmentally friendly alternative to motorized travel in an area often cited as among the worst when it comes to traffic congestion.
 The extensive trail system will not only serve the area’s 6 million residents and 20 million annual visitors, but also provide a shining example for other American cities to improve the way people live, play and get around in their own communities.